dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/00_NRSDKOverview.md

 By utilizing the XREAL SDK, innovative mixed reality experiences are developed.
 Using a simple development process and a high-level API, XREAL SDK offers a set of powerful MR features and enables your XREAL glasses to understand the real world.

-XREAL SDK supports the development environment of **Unity 2019.4.X and above**.
+XREAL SDK supports the development environment of **Unity 2019.4.X and above**.⚠️

 The core features provided by XREAL SDK are Spatial Computing, Optimized Rendering, and Multi-modal Interactions.